sharvesh1401/predictive/DOCKER_BUILD_ANALYSIS.md

 - Updated README.md with Docker-specific instructions

 ### 7. **Health Check Endpoint Mismatch**
-**Issue**: Inconsistent health check endpoints between Docker configuration and nginx **Fixes**:
+**Issue**: Inconsistent health check endpoints between Docker configuration and nginx, and connection issues with health check
+**Fixes**:
 - Added `/health` endpoint to frontend nginx configuration
 - Added HEALTHCHECK instruction to frontend Dockerfile
 - Updated docker-compose.yml with consistent health check configuration
 - Changed health check tool from curl to wget for frontend service
+- Fixed health check connection issue by using 127.0.0.1 instead of localhost in Dockerfile
+- Increased start period for health check to allow for proper initialization

 ## Files Modified